sammothxc/win11upgradescript/README.md

 3. Run `.\addtogroup.ps1 -ComputerName "COMPUTER-NAME"` (make sure to replace COMPUTER-NAME with the actual computer name.

-IF YOU GET AN ERROR ABOUT RUNNING SCRIPTS IS DISABLED ON THIS SYSTEM:
+**IF YOU GET AN ERROR ABOUT RUNNING SCRIPTS IS DISABLED ON THIS SYSTEM:**
-1. Run 'Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser'
+1. Run `Set-ExecutionPolicy -ExecutionPolicy Unrestricted -Scope CurrentUser`
-2. Select 'Yess to All'
+2. Select `Yess to All`
 3. Re-run the script command